1. Buy your first home with the RRSP Home Buyers’ Plan

 What can you do under the Home Buyers’ Plan?
 You (and your spouse if you have one) can borrow up to $35,000 from your RRSP to buy your first home.

-As an example, let's say Melissa wants to buy a home in five years.
-She's planning to save about $20,000 for a down payment by putting away $300 per month.
+For example: Melissa wants to buy a home in five years.
+She's planning to put away $300 per month.
+That way, she’ll have saved about $20,000 for a down payment.

 What happens if Melissa puts that $300 per month ($3,600 per year) into an RRSP?
 (Assuming she has the contribution room).
 She'll get a 30% tax savings based on her marginal tax rate.
 That works out to a tax refund of $1,080 per year.